voytech/tabulate/README.md

 I have put lots of effort to make **Tabulate** extensible.
 Currently, it is possible to:
 - add user defined attributes,
-- add custom renderers for an attribute to enable it in selected export operations implementation (e.g. single attribute needs to be rendered differently for xlsx and pdf ),
+- add custom renderers for already defined attribute,
-- implement table export operations from scratch (e.g. html table, ascii table, mock renderer for testing)
+- implement table export operations from scratch (e.g. html table, cli table, mock renderer for testing)

 ### Implementing new table export operations
 In order to support new tabular file format you have to extend `ExportOperationsConfiguringFactory<C, T, O>` where: